move-starter/backend-metamove/README.md

 - `POST /api/wallet/create` - Create a new wallet
 - `GET /api/wallet/balance/:address` - Get wallet balance
 - `POST /api/wallet/transfer` - Send a transaction

+### Agent API
+- `POST /api/agent/initialize` - Initialize the blockchain agent with a private key
+- `POST /api/agent/message` - Send a message to the AI agent and get a response
+- `GET /api/agent/status` - Check the status of the agent

 ### Assistant
 - `POST /api/assistant/create` - Create a new AI assistant